 Mac OS X

-If you are using OS X for Mac what is the best system depends on what software you are using I am still not using Sierra, although I may try in the next few weeks as it has started to bed in.
+If you are using OS X for Mac what is the best system depends on what software you are using I am still not using Catalina, although I may try in the next few weeks as it has started to bed in.
 If you have got something that is stable stick to it, the only reason to change is getting new hardware or software that requires a new operating system.
 Even then please make sure all your kit will work with it by looking on your software providers sites.
 Also, clone your system first so if anything goes wrong you can go back, test the clone works first.

 Additionally, always be aware of new releases of Operating system software and don't install it as soon as it is released, this is potentially harmful to your sanity.
 And can definitely cost you a lot of time trying to restore information.

 Still be aware that not all software/hardware will work with all operating systems, for instance there are still some audio interfaces that do not have drivers for Tiger such as M-Audio Revolution 5.1 PCI cards.
 I can't believe I'm still saying this over 5 years later.
 But at least the Revolution 5.1 will work with Leopard and the 7.1 works with 10.4.6 apparently.
 (18/01/13)